 With the initiation of sleep, the healthy adult will descend through the non-REM stages within 45–60 minutes before beginning the first REM cycle, which tends to be brief.
 As the night progresses, less time is spent in slow-wave sleep, and REM cycle duration increases, eventually comprising 20–25% of total sleep time.
 The non-REM/REM cycle typically lasts 90–110 minutes, with about four complete cycles per night.

 The timing and duration of sleep are controlled by many factors, including genetics.
 Many people are genetically determined “chronotypes” with strong tendencies to be either early risers (“larks”) or late sleepers (“owls”).
-Although most adults ...
+Although ...